What is MFI (Mean or Median Fluorescence Intensity) and how do I calculate it in FCS Express?

 • This especially applies to digital FCS 3.x flow cytometry data.

-• In FCS Express, if a population contains any events that have a negative raw value, FCS Express will display the geometric mean for that population:
+• If a population contains any events that have a negative raw value, FCS Express will display the geometric mean for that population:

 • as N/A in a statistics table,